Jahlil Okafor: College career

 Following the season, Okafor was named Atlantic Coast Conference Men's Basketball Player of the Year by both the ACC coaches and media and ACC Freshman of the year.
 He was the first freshman to win ACC Player of the Year.
 He was also a first team All-ACC selection and among the first trio to be selected to the All-ACC Freshman first team (along with Jones and Winslow).
 He was named USBWA National Freshman of the Year and the 2015 USBWA Freshman All-America Team by the United States Basketball Writers Association (USBWA).
 Okafor was a unanimous 2015 NCAA Men's Basketball All-American first-team selection by The Sporting News, USBWA, National Association of Basketball Coaches, and Associated Press.
-He contributed to a national championship with 10 points, including 2 key baskets in the final minutes, in the championship game of the 2015 NCAA Men's Division I Basketball Tournament, despite spending much of the game in foul trouble while defending Frank Kaminsky of Wisconsin.
+He contributed to a national championship with 10 points, including 2 key baskets in the final minutes, in the championship game of the 2015 NCAA Division I men's basketball tournament, despite spending much of the game in foul trouble while defending Frank Kaminsky of Wisconsin.
 Okafor finished as runner-up to Kaminsky in the John R. Wooden Award voting (3385–3060).
 On April 9, Okafor declared for the 2015 NBA draft.